MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Rahul Rade, Seyed-Mohsen Moosavi-Dezfooli. *ICLR 2022*
   - Key Word: Adversarial Training.
   - <details><summary>Digest</summary> We closely examine the changes induced in the decision boundary of a deep network during adversarial training.
 We find that adversarial training leads to unwarranted increase in the margin along certain adversarial directions, thereby hurting accuracy.
 Motivated by this observation, we present a novel algorithm, called Helper-based Adversarial Training (HAT), to reduce this effect by incorporating additional wrongly labelled examples during training.

+- GAMA: Generative Adversarial Multi-Object Scene Attacks. [[paper]](https://arxiv.org/abs/2209.09502)
+  - Abhishek Aich, Calvin Khang-Ta, Akash Gupta, Chengyu Song, Srikanth V. Krishnamurthy, M. Salman Asif, Amit K. Roy-Chowdhury.
+  - Key Word: Multi-object Scene based Generative Adversarial Attack; Multi-Modal Machine Learning.
+  - <details><summary>Digest</summary> This paper presents the first approach of using generative models for adversarial attacks on multi-object scenes.
+In order to represent the relationships between different objects in the input scene, we leverage upon the open-sourced pre-trained vision-language model CLIP (Contrastive Language-Image Pre-training), with the motivation to exploit the encoded semantics in the language space along with the visual space.
+We call this attack approach Generative Adversarial Multi-object scene Attacks (GAMA).
+GAMA demonstrates the utility of the CLIP model as an attacker's tool to train formidable perturbation generators for multi-object scenes.

 - Part-Based Models Improve Adversarial Robustness. [[paper]](https://arxiv.org/abs/2209.09117) [[code]](https://github.com/chawins/adv-part-model)
   - Chawin Sitawarin, Kornrapat Pongmala, Yizheng Chen, Nicholas Carlini, David Wagner.